The Dangers of Potpourri Drug Addiction aka K2 or Spice

 Vaping With Spice

-Kids may be aware of the dangers of smoking the incense or potpourri versions of Spice, and don’t realize that these vaping liquids contain the same risks.
+Kids may be aware of the dangers of smoking the incense or potpourri versions of Spice and don’t realize that these vaping liquids contain the same risks.
 The liquids are openly available online, a common source for kids securing the product.
-It is becoming evident that kids may be even more at risk for serious health consequences from the liquid version of Spice.
-Vaping is easier than smoking the herbal product, and young people may be more prone to mixing different liquid varieties together, creating highly dangerous health risks.
+It is becoming evident that kids maybe even more at risk for serious health consequences from the liquid version of Spice.
+Vaping is easier than smoking herbal products, and young people may be more prone to mixing different liquid varieties together, creating highly dangerous health risks.

 Getting Treatment for K2 and Potpourri Drug Addiction